UTTAM-VAGHASIA/cashense-simplified/README.md

 The application will launch a modern GUI interface with dark theme support.

+#### Navigation Features

+The application now includes a complete navigation system:

+- **Dashboard View**: Main landing screen showing recent cashbooks in a card-based layout
+- **Cashbook Detail View**: Detailed view for individual cashbooks with expense entries
+- **Breadcrumb Navigation**: Easy navigation back to dashboard with breadcrumb trail
+- **Responsive Design**: Adapts to different window sizes and screen resolutions

+**Navigation Usage:**
+1. Click on any cashbook card in the dashboard to open its detail view
+2. Use the "← Dashboard" button or breadcrumb navigation to return to the main dashboard
+3. Window title updates to reflect the current view and selected cashbook

 ### Running Tests

 To run the tests, use `pytest`: